 We carry out inspections of sustaining walls approximately every 2 years and prioritise the works arising for routine maintenance.

-We are also responsible for fences on the highway, for example, post and fencing separating a footway and ditch.
+We are also responsible for fences on the highway, for example, post and rail fencing separating a footway and ditch.
 Boundary fences adjacent to the highway are usually part of a private property boundary.
 To discuss any issue with walls or fences please contact us.